8 min

 Secondly, be ready to change and keep in mind that it can be uncomfortable.
 I don't want to lose my identity and the things that I found over my lifetime that I enjoy, that I prefer.
 But I got to also be open and take things in.
 If everyone here loves it, there's probably something good to it.

-Shaun, thank you very much for the interview and best of luck on your new place!
+- Shaun, thank you very much for the interview and best of luck on your new place!

-If you're considering immigrating to Spain, the first step is to understand the Spain immigration process and requirements.
+🇪🇸 If you're planning to move to Spain.
+If you're considering emmigrating to Spain from USA, the first step is to understand the Spain immigration process to move from USA and requirements.
 To apply for residency in Spain, you must meet the income requirements and follow the immigration rules.

 Photo by Erica Zhao, Gonzalo Carlos Novillo Lapeyra, Gerardo Mendoza

-Thank you!
-Your submission has been received!
+Your submission has been received

 Oops!
 Something went wrong while submitting the form.